San7o/ssap/README.md

 ssap delete linkedin --path ~/.my_secure_store
 > Password delete successfully
 ```

+## Version Control
+The program saves It's version on the vault file and ensures backward
+compatibility with old versions, so any vault will work correctly in
+any version even if newer versions have more features.

 ## Security tip
 For even more security, you can change the permissions of the password file